farhankaz/llx/README.md

 ### Usage

-Make sure the `llxd` daemon is started (see below).Basic usage for system tasks:
+Make sure the `llxd` daemon is started (see below).
+Basic usage for system tasks:
 ```bash
 llx "Find all Python files containing the word 'deprecated' in the current directory"
 # Outputs: find . -name "*.py" -type f -exec grep -l "deprecated" {} \;